xsquawkbox/xsb2-manual/source/using-xsquawkbox.rst

 ..
 NOTE::

-   There is a long standing bug in many ATC and Pilot clients that has resulted in x.x25MHz and x.x75MHz  frequencies being reported in WhosOnline incorrectly as being x.x20MHz and x.x70MHz respectively (e.g: 119.725MHz will show up incorrectly as 119.720MHz).
+   There is a long standing error in VATSIM usage with many ATC and Pilot clients, and consequentially, users, reporting x.x25MHz and x.x75MHz frequencies incorrectly as being x.x20MHz and x.x70MHz respectively.

-   When you encounter these stations, you must tune the correct frequency not the frequency that appears in the list (ie: ending in 5, not with 0), to hear and interact with them.

-   Unfortunately, we cannot work around this internally in XSquawkBox as the text radio system and voice systems handle these cases differently, and any such workaround will prevent 8.33Khz channels from being reported properly in the future.
+   XSquawkBox now corrects all usage of .x20 and .x70 to their correct frequencies.
+This will cause some deviation from VATspy, or other tools, but you will get the correct behaviour when you tune the corrected frequency.

 Using Text
 ----------